CecilenaCarnes/LukeCarnesTrucking/readme.md

-LCTLoadTracker is an app to assist me eventually with tracking applicants, employees, owners, customers, loads, mileage and payroll.
+LCTLoadTracker is an app for tracking applicants, employees, owners, customers, loads, mileage and payroll.
+Currently only person and load entry exist.

+This is an MVC app built from EF and a SQL database.
+I have supplied seed data for person and load.
+You will need to do update-database to create the database.